 Praised as an “artist of enormous prowess” (Verbier Festival Newsletter) with “lots of clarity, confidence, and wisdom” (New York Concert Review), pianist Sahun Sam Hong brings his colorful style and riveting energy to the solo, chamber, and concerto stage.
 He was the winner of the 2017 Vendome Prize at Verbier, and received second prize at the 2017 International Beethoven Competition Vienna.
-He was also a recipient of a 2021 American Pianists Award, and finalist in the 2018 International German Piano Award and 2017 American Pianists Awards.
-On the roster of Young Steinway Artists since 2010, he has been featured as a guest soloist with orchestras including ORF-Vienna, Milwaukee, Indianapolis, Camerata New York, Fort Worth, Richardson, Racine, Waco, Galveston, and Brazos Valley symphonies.
-He has performed in prestigious venues such as Carnegie Hall’s Weill Hall, Lincoln Center’s Alice Tully Hall, the Vienna Musikverein, Eglise de Verbier, Merkin Hall, and the Kennedy Center.
-In addition to performing, he is a prolific arranger of chamber music and orchestral works.
-His creative transcriptions are performed all over the world.
-The chamber music collective ensemble132 presents his chamber music arrangements on annual tours throughout the United States.
-At the age of 16, Hong graduated magna cum laude from Texas Christian University (TCU), studying with John Owings.
-He also studied for six years with Leon Fleisher at the Peabody Institute of the Johns Hopkins University.
-Hong continues his studies with Yong Hi Moon at the Peabody Institute.
+He was also a recipient of a 2021 American Pianists Award.
+A sought-after interpreter of the duo and chamber repertoire, Hong has been invited to perform at major chamber music festivals including Marlboro, Music@Menlo, Ravinia’s Steans Institute, Taos, and Four Seasons.
+In addition to performing, he is a prolific arranger of chamber music and orchestral works, and his innovative transcriptions are performed all over the world.
+He is a founding member of ensemble132, a chamber music collective that presents his transcriptions on annual tours.
+In 2024, he begins his tenure as a member of CMS’s Bowers Program.
+At the age of 16, Hong graduated from Texas Christian University, studying with John Owings.
+He also studied for six years with Leon Fleisher at the Peabody Institute of Johns Hopkins University.
+Hong is currently based in New York City, and continues his studies with Yong Hi Moon at Peabody.